tflynn/app_config/README.md

  * any jars in the classpath
  * any jars in the system classpath

 Following the Apache Commons Configuration convention, if the same key found in multiple files, the value from the first file found and loaded wins.
-So, in this case, 'development' trumps 'defsults' - just the desired behavior.
+So, in this case, 'development' trumps 'defaults' - just the desired behavior.

 In general, if a file is shown, it must be present in one of the locations or an exception will be thrown.
 It may be empty.
 'Optional' indicates that the file can be absent.